sofianeazogagh/knn/ARTIFACT-EVALUATION.md

 chmod +x bench_cancer.sh
 ./bench_cancer.sh > cancer_knn.txt
 ```
 The results will be saved in the `cancer_knn.txt` file.
-It takes around 10 hours to complete all the computation (i.e all the lines of the Table 8 in the paper).
+It should take around 1 to 2 days to complete all the computation (i.e all the lines of the Table 8 in the paper).
 You can change the parameters in the `bench_cancer.sh` file to run the benchmark partly and takes less time.
 For instance, you can change the `k_values` to `3` and the `d_values` to `10` to run the first line of the Table 8 in the paper.

 #### Experiment 2: Private k-NN computation for the dataset `mnist`